jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/Collections/task.md

 ### Theory

+1. `String` as a `List` of characters
+2. How to get an element from the list?
+3. Built-in functions to work with `List`
+4. Lambda expressions
+5. Different ways to work with arguments in the lambda expressions
+6. `filterIndexed` function

+#### 1. `String` as a `List` of characters

 What does a string usually consist of?
 Actually, a string is a sequence of characters (letters in our case).
 Therefore, when working with strings, we can think of them as a _list of letters_.